build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/Using Flux to Implement GitOps on AWS.md

 ![image-20230323220923490](/Users/betzheng/Library/Application Support/typora-user-images/image-20230323220923490.png)

-Finally, we used a command to check whether the AWS Application Load Balancer has been installed successfully.
+Finally, we used a command to check the AWS Application Load Balancer has been installed successfully.

 | kubectl get pod -n kube-system |
 |--------------------------------|

-Check the output to confirm that the deployment of the AWS Application Load Balancer is done.
+Check the output to confirm that the deployment of AWS Application Load Balancer is done.

 ![image-20230323220947758](/Users/betzheng/Library/Application Support/typora-user-images/image-20230323220947758.png)